justinamiller/DotNet-Coding-Guidelines/README.md

 ```
 private readonly CreateQuestionDefinitionRequestDto _requestDto;
 ```
 It would be too much to name a variable "createQuestionDefinitionRequestDto" when you know that the variable/parameter is a request object.
-The same thing applies for FTP, UI, IO, etc. It's perfectly fine to use abbreviation for as long as they're generally known, otherwise it would be counter productive not to do so.
+The same thing applies to FTP, UI, IO, etc. It's perfectly fine to use an abbreviation for as long as they're generally known, otherwise, it would be counterproductive not to do so.

 ### Tip #31
 ✋ Avoid underscores (_) in between identifier names: